AndroidDevBR/Code-Of-Conduct/README-en.md

 We condemn:

-  - Create profile by pretending to be someone else for entertainment purposes, fraud or encouraging code of conduct violations (i.e. impersonation).
+  - Create profile pretending to be someone else for entertainment purposes, fraud or encouraging code of conduct violations (i.e. impersonation).
   - Persecution, "doxxing" (investigating the life of a person without authorization) or undue publication of private information.
   - Threats of all kinds and harassment.
   - Any behavior that compromises the safety of other members.

-**These things are NOT OK.**

-If you say something that is considered offensive and somebody call you out on your comment, it is important to:

-  - Listen without interrupting.
-  - Believe in what the person is saying and do not try to disqualify what the person has to say.
-  - Ask for tips or help to avoid future offenses.
-  - Apologize and ask forgiveness.

 ### If you say something that is found offensive, and you are called out on it, let’s: